shashanka2a/Paystreet-Admin-Portal/fixes.md

 5) Rate limits and best practices
    - Per-endpoint rate limits and backoff guidance (429 behavior) so we can tune react-query refresh intervals.

-### Action Items
-- If staying on v2 only (recommended by docs):
-  1. Provide or confirm the correct Transactions endpoint; we will update the test and adapter.
-  2. Confirm/enable access for Collections Accounts in our Wallex tenant; once enabled, the existing code path will work.
-  3. Switch `.env`/`.env.local` base URL to `https://api.wallex.asia` unless a regional host is required.

-### How to Re-Run Tests Locally
-- V2 connectivity and endpoints:
-  - `npm run wallex:v2`
-- Legacy SigV4 experiment (kept for reference only):
-  - `npm run wallex:sigv4`

 ### Notes